flexion/ef-cms/docs/convertFrontEndToTypescript.md

 ## Typescript Build steps
 The way typescript works is generally in three steps
 1. Run type check on the project.
 Throw error if there are type problems.
-1. Transpile typescript to javascript. yoooooo
+1. Transpile typescript to javascript. yoooooo0o0o0o0o
 1. Run Javacsript.

 Currently Having difficulty with step 2 in transpiling as many tests use the shared directory.
 The shared directory has javascript files that may not be compatible with how we build frontend.